Fred Thomas (British politician): Early life and education

-Thomas was born to a civil servant and a teacher, and has four siblings.
+Thomas was born on 10 March 1992 in London, England.
+He was born to a civil servant and a teacher, and has four siblings.
 He is a grandson of historian Charles Thomas and writer Jessica Mann on his father's side, and a grandson of Christopher Brett, 5th Viscount Esher, on his mother's side.
 He was educated at Winchester College and studied politics, religion and ethics at King's College London.
 He learned to read and write in Arabic and studied abroad in Egypt shortly after the Arab Spring.

 Military service

 Thomas was commissioned in the Royal Marines on 5 September 2016, and was appointed to the trained strength on 13 December 2018 with the rank of lieutenant.
+He served as a troop commander in 40 Commando from 2018 to 2020.
+He was promoted to captain on 5 March 2020.
+He was second in command of a squadron in 43 Commando from 2020 to 2022.
 During his career, he trained in Arctic warfare and was employed in nuclear security at HMNB Clyde.
 He also became the Royal Marines' light heavyweight boxing champion.
-He was promoted to captain on 5 March 2020.

 He left full-time service in February 2023, and subsequently joined the Royal Marines Reserve.